Co-Labs for Innovation: Questions & Answers

 When and where will Co-Labs meet?

 Co-Labs meet either in Boston or Cambridge in the evenings.
 In-person meetings will be a 2.5 hours long from 5:15-7:45pm and virtual meetings will be 1 hour long from 4:30-5:30pm.
 See the detailed schedules for each Co-Lab.
+In-person meetings include dinner and parking.

 How do I join a Co-Lab?